hhristovaa/natours/README.md

 # natours website
- A probject created following an Advanced CSS Course by Jonas Schmedtmann.
+ A responsive tour agency created following an Advanced CSS Course by Jonas Schmedtmann.
+ The website was built by Hristina Hristova for the online course.